codefellows/debugging-js/README.md

     * You have to make some assumptions in order to get started
     * Bring them into awareness and question them
     * What are some examples of assumptions?
+  * Pitfalls
+    * Distraction
+      * If you find a colony of bugs, stay focused unless a secondary bug is blocking progress
+    * Not reproducing a bug before "repairing" it
+      * If you can't reproduce the bug accurately, you won't know if you've repaired it
+      * Be mindful of differences in code version or environment
+    * Estimating the time required to repair a bug is especially difficult
 * Communicating About Bugs
   * Learn how to translate what the user reports into a useful document
     * [The website is down](http://www.thewebsiteisdown.com/)